FORKC/forkc.org/wp-content/plugins/tickera-event-ticketing-system/readme.txt

 - Fixed date time zone in PDF export
 - Updated cart widget to update dynamically
 - Fixed notices in the function tc_get_event_tickets_count_sold when there are no any ticket types associated to an event

+= 3.2.8.2 =
+- Added functions for developers
+- Added another check for admin notice

+= 3.2.8.1 =
+- Fix for saving event_id when using database caching plugins

+= 3.2.8.0 =
+- Added hooks for developers

+= 3.2.7.9 =
+- Added "Hide event after expiration" option on the event's single page in the admin
+- Added check for debug state
+- Fixed content encoding issues with check-in API responses caused by external plugins on some servers
+- Added fix for memory limit on some servers caused by a big ticket template file (when a ticket background is huge etc.)
+- Fixes typos on ticket template page in the admin area
+- Fixed issue with checkout when a ticket is added to a cart after a discount code is applied

 = 3.2.7.8 =
 - Added hooks for developers